RCEP Text

 Consultation on RCEP

-More recently, we consulted widely with stakeholders throughout the negotiations to provide the opportunity for New Zealanders to seek more information about the Agreement and to offer their views so that these could be taken into account throughout the negotiation process.
-This consultation included public engagement sessions in a number of regional centres around New Zealand, and regular briefings with interested stakeholders.
+We consulted widely with stakeholders throughout the negotiations to provide the opportunity for New Zealanders to seek more information about the Agreement and to offer their views so that these could be taken into account throughout the negotiation process.
+This consultation included public engagement sessions in regional centres and regular briefings with interested stakeholders.
 You can find more on how consultation was undertaken in section 9 of the National Interest Analysis (link below).
 For details of public events (including upcoming dates and registration) and information about public consultation on all our negotiations, see our page on Public Engagement on Trade.

 National Interest Analysis